“What the fuck?” Holly bolted up in her bedroll, woken by the sound of jangling gear.

 Her strength left her.
 She dropped to her knees in the hardscrabble wasteland.

-Then the same ancient force that had allowed her to withstand Estilian’s magic once again took hold.
+Then the same ancient force that had allowed her to withstand Estilian’s magic took hold of her once again.
 You can, it said.
-Not in words, but in a rush of conviction—in a tidal flush of cosmic kismet.
+Not in words but in a rush of conviction—in a tidal flush of cosmic kismet.

 It was the cruelest, most empowering thing she’d ever felt.